pierres/wordpress-apcu/readme.txt

 This error indicates that you likely have two copies of the object cache installed.
 Make sure you have put the file object-cache.php into your `/wp-content/` directory only.
 Do not upload it to the `/wp-content/plugins` directory or any subdirectory like `/wp-content/plugins/apcu`.
 The `APCu Object Cache Backend` is not a regular WordPress plugin but a `Drop-in`.
 Therefore you cannot store it into the `plugins` directory.

 == Changelog ==

+= 2.0.0 =
+* Maintenance Update
+* Compatibility with WordPress 5
+* Requires at least PHP 7.1

 = 1.0.3 =
 * Minor code improvements